mdn/content/files/en-us/web/http/headers/cache-control/index.md

 #### `proxy-revalidate`

-The `proxy-revalidate` response directive is the equivalent of `must-revalidate` but specifically for shared caches only.
+The `proxy-revalidate` response directive is the equivalent of `must-revalidate`, but specifically for shared caches only.

 #### `no-store`